wallacepeaslee/Domain-Generalization-Punch-Marks/README.md

 ```
 Would give results when a ResNet-50 (with data augmentaiton) is trained on the sfa or slf domain.
 Again, filepaths and any parameters should be changed in the .py directly.
 For these experiments we use the environment given in Environments/dgEnv2.yml.

-## Data
+### Data
 We use an torchvision.datasets.ImageFolder directory structure (and using a custom class which inherits the DomainBed MultipleDomainDataset class).

 To get the train/validation splits created by DomainBed (so that baseline convolutional neural network baselines have the same train/valid splits), we use the following
 ```sh
 python -m domainbed.scripts.getDomainSplits --dataset PunchMarksDefault --test_env 0 1 2 3  --seed [seed_number] --trial_seed [trial_number] --output_dir dataSplits/dataSplit_default_trial[trial_number]-[seed_number]
 ```
 where as before \[trial_number\] ranges between 0 and 3 (and \[seed_number\] is arbitrary and should not affect the outcome, and so can be set to 0).
 This will show the data augmentations used.
 To remove these data augmentations, the datasets.py file should be modified to make the augmentation transform match the default transform.
+Our training domains come from the paper "[An Artificial Intelligence System for Automatic Recognition of Punches in Fourteenth-Century Panel Painting](https://ieeexplore.ieee.org/document/10016708)" and the images can be found at the associated [repository](https://github.com/marcozullich/punches_recognition).

-## Analysis
+### Analysis
 We compute summary statistics using the scripts found in the analysis folder.
 These include train-domain validation and test-domain validation model selection for the experiments (when following the folder/name structure used above).

+Each script should be run after modifying the data directories as described in each file.
+Additional details are given in each script, but analysis_3x3.py is used for the paper's main experiment, testing each DomainBed method (or variations on ERM) in three experiments of three trials each; the output of each method should be given its own folder in the root directory. analysis_sweep.py is used to collect results for hyperparameter sweeps and analysis_sweep-385.py is used to track these results for an additional microscopy domain (punch class 385).
+In each case, all output folders of the sweep should be combined into a single root folder. analysis_cnn_baseline.py (and analysis_cnn_baseline-385.py) are used to track accuracies on the different test domains (and a fourth test domain 385 in the case of  analysis_cnn_baseline-385.py), using the output of the CNN baselines in the CNN_Baseline_Comparisons and Single_Domain_Comparisons folders, again with each CNN given its separate folder in a root directory.

+Results can be found in our paper "Domain Generalization and Punch Mark Classification" that is currently under review.
+If the code in this repository is useful for you, please consider citing this work.